 Classes of Cold Lasers

 So, if you want a device to help with pain control only and you are not worried about safely, higher class lasers are your best choice.
-If you are trying to maximize healing, more power may be the opposite of what you need.
+If you are trying to mainly worried about minimizing your risk, choose a lower power system or a pulsing system.

 Class 1 & 1m Continuous and Modulated Lasers (Available over-the-counter)